betterguy2004/NT548-DEVOPS-UIT/LAB1/TERRAFORM/README.md

 ## Notes

 - This infrastructure creates resources that may incur AWS charges.
-- The security group for the public instance only allows SSH access from a specific IP (`27.64.78.135/32`).
+- The security group for the public instance only allows SSH access from a specific IP (`a.b.c.d/32`).
+You can change it by go to file main.tf of modules security
 - Private instances can only be accessed through the public instance.
 - All created instances run Amazon Linux 2 AMI.